primaryobjects/squarespace/README.md

 - manager: Google spreadsheet data manager object and field parser.
 See examples for [adultAuthorManager](https://github.com/primaryobjects/squarespace/blob/main/collections.js#L473) and [childAuthorManager](https://github.com/primaryobjects/squarespace/blob/main/collections.js#L547).

+- image: Determines which image to display int he primary slot.
+Values: `profile`, `book`. *(default is profile)*

 - isHideBook: True if book details should not be displayed for the author. *(default is False)*

 - isHideBookText: True if only the book image should be displayed, not the book text information including "Buy the Book". *(default is False)*

+- isHideBookImage: True to hide the book image from displaying in the book details section. *(default is False)*

 - booksHeading: Heading text for book information section. *(default is "Buy the Book")*